SuLab/WikidataIntegrator/README.md

 [![PyPi](https://img.shields.io/pypi/v/wikidataintegrator.svg)](https://pypi.python.org/pypi/wikidataintegrator)

 # Installation #
-The easiest way to install WikidataIntegrator is using `pip`
+The easiest way to install WikidataIntegrator is using `pip` or `pip3`.
+WikidataIntegrator supports python3.6 and higher, hence the suggestion for pip3.
+If python2 is installed pip will lead to an error indicating missing dependencies.

 ```
-pip install wikidataintegrator
+pip3 install wikidataintegrator
 ```

 You can also clone the repo and execute with administrator rights or install into a virtualenv.